harishvc/challenges/Data-Structure-Algorithms-Concepts-Notes.md

   * BST finds elements closest to (not necessarily equal to) some arbitrary key value
   * BST allows you to do range searches efficiently

+### Red & Black Trees vs Dictionaries
+   * Simple memory management - simplifies error handling in concurrent code, less I/O hits,
+   * Consistent performance because rehashing (expanding the hash table's array) happens on some insertions.
+     This is important in real-time systems where you want to provide bounds on how long each operation takes
+   * Keys are sorted

 # TIME COMPLEXITY
 * Dictionary: O(1) for insert, delete and lookup
 * Linked List: O(1) insert/delete and O(n) lookup